Arthurns16/hacktoon2025/Forja/readme.md

 # Forja de Matéria AI PDF Data Extractor

-This project allows you to upload a PDF and extract specific data points using an AI backend (Google Gemini 2.5).
+This AI Agent allows you to upload a PDF and extract specific data points using an AI backend (Google Gemini 2.5).
 You can specify which fields to extract (e.g., "Composition, Phase, Synthesis") and receive the results in a structured format.

 ## Prerequisites